|Site Map | Bulletin Home | Temple University|

 Open registration is available:

 An installment tuition payment plan is available for most students who register during this period.
-See Tuition and Fees and the printed Guide to Registration for payment information and registration dates.
+See Tuition and Fees for payment information and registration dates.

 Temple conducts late registration at the beginning of each semester or summer session.
 Registration appointments may be required.